jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_alarm_cpuwaittimedispatch.md

 The average queue time should remain under 60,000ns.
-This alarm is raised when the average queue time exceeds 60ms.
-A high severity alarm is raised when the average queue time exceeds 100ms.
+This alarm is raised when the average queue time exceeds 60 microseconds.
+A high severity alarm is raised when the average queue time exceeds 100 microseconds.

 When the alarm is raised there is CPU starvation.